Azpeitia: Hospital and Hermitage of la Madalena

 In 1535, after completing his studies in Paris, when Íñigo de Loyola (Saint Ignatius) arrived in Azpeitia, he was ill.
 However, instead of residing in the family tower house, he chose to stay in this hospital and leprosarium, together with the poorest patients.
 He used to preach there.
 He also is said to have walked the streets begging for food and help for those who were ill, homeless and unprotected.
 Nowadays, the old hospital is used as an Ignatian interpretation centre.

-The Church of San Sebastián de Soreasu
+Church of San Sebastián de Soreasu

-Built by the Templars between the 16th and 18th centuries, it underwent extensive restructuring and only the tower of the old temple was conserved.
+The church has Templar origins and was renovated between the 16th and 18th centuries, it underwent extensive restructuring and only the tower of the old temple was conserved.
 The original portico was replaced in 1771 with a frontispiece designed by Francisco Ibero.
 The church has eight chapels in total.
 The Baroque altarpiece and the baptismal font where Íñigo de Loyola was Christianized are of outstanding beauty.